fmillion-mnsu/cs485-s24/ASSIGN1.md

 Run this command and then access <http://localhost:8000> in your browser.
 If everything worked, you should not only see the same type of index you saw in part 3, but you should *also* now be able to interact with it in several ways.
 Experiment and play around with the app!

+As part of your submission, please add *three* "projects" to the website and scroll to the bottom to show your projects, and take a **screenshot** of this.

-For Part 4b, you just need your completed Dockerfile.
+For Part 4b, you need your completed Dockerfile.
 Copy it off to your submission.
+You also need the screenshot just mentioned above.

 ### Part 4c: Persisting Data and Compose Files